alechenninger/blog/posts/fakes.md

-2. **Write your production code so you can reuse as much of it in tests as possible.** In particular, encapsulate your business logic, of which there is really only one correct implementation by definition, in a reusable class with otherwise injected dependencies.
+2. **Write your production code so you can reuse as much of it in tests as possible.** In particular, encapsulate your business logic, of which there is really only one correct implementation by definition, in reusable classes with injected dependencies.

 By avoiding doubles at all, you've saved yourself the time of reimplementing code you've already written and already tested.
 More importantly, your tests aren't lying to you; they actually provide